Giancarlo1974/crosspilot/readme.md

 Point `WINBOAT_HOST` to the remote machine and `WINBOAT_CLIENT_PORT` to the port the bridge server is listening on.
 Both the bootstrap (WinRM) and the TCP data channel use the same host, only the ports differ.

+> **Tip:** instead of overwriting the default values, you can keep multiple hosts side by side with named environments — `winboat-bridge env add remote --host 172.16.0.101 ...` then `winboat-bridge env use remote`.
+See "Multiple environments" in section 1.

 `.env` for a remote host at `172.16.0.101`:

 ```bash